-Method 3 - to listen to a subtraction story and use objects or drawings to represent the story, taking objects away, or crossing drawings out to visualise the subtraction.
+Method 2 - to listen to a subtraction story and use objects or drawings to represent the story, taking objects away, or crossing out drawings to visualise the subtraction.

-Method 4 - to use multilink cubes to represent the Numberblocks characters as they demonstrate the concept of subtraction.
+Method 3 - to use multilink cubes to represent the Numberblocks characters as they demonstrate the concept of subtraction.

-To develop a mental image of the number system

-To count backwards using familiar number rhymes (eg: Ten Green Bottles).
+Mental Strategies To develop a mental image of the number system To count backwards using familiar number rhymes (eg: Ten Green Bottles).
 Count backwards from different starting points.

+Year 2 - Subtraction

-Jersey Curriculum for Mathematics - Statutory Requirements for Year 1: Number - Addition and Subtraction Pupils should be taught to:
+Jersey Curriculum for Mathematics - Statutory Requirements for Year 2: Number - Addition and Subtraction

+Pupils should be taught to: